pniedzwiedzinski/isthis/README.md

 User can upload new training data (points).
 If accuracy increases all users, who uploaded photos this week will get bonus points.

+## Configuration

+‼️‼️ Change passwords in learn.json and learn/docker-compose.yml

 ## Run

 First build image 🐳